HOTELS | HOLIDAY RENTALS | CAMPSITES

 Where to stay

-When it comes to accommodation in Colera your options are quite limited, but that is the price you pay for such a quiet town.
+When it comes to accommodation in Colera your options are quite limited, but that’s the price you pay for such a quiet town.
 The bulk of Colera’s holiday accommodation is rental apartments and villas with just a handful of hotels and hostals – guest houses – serving the town.

 Hostal Totsompops is on the edge of town and has four pet friendly suites and a great restaurant.
 The 2-star Hotel la Gambina is right on the promenade with views of the bay and it has a restaurant.
 And Hostal Mont-Mercè is located on the sea front and has a tapas bar for drinks and snacks.
 These are all fairly no-frills so if you’re looking for luxury accommodation Colera probably isn’t for you but they are clean and offer what many people are looking for when it comes to holiday accommodation.